 Change of Schedule.
 A student may add a course via Eagle Online (www.tntech.edu/eagleonline) until the seventh calendar day of the semester.
-To drop a course after the 14th calendar day, a drop/add form signed by the student's advisor.
+To drop a course after the 14th calendar day, a drop/add form signed by the student's advisor is required.
 To add a course, the student's advisor and the instructor of the course must sign the drop/add form.
-All drop/add forms must be brought to the Registration Center in Derryberry Hall, Room 121.
+All drop/add forms must be brought to the Registration Center in Jere Whitson, Room 221.